 The Community Compact is a voluntary, mutual agreement entered into between the Healey-Driscoll Administration and individual cities and towns of the Commonwealth.
 In a Community Compact, a community will agree to implement at least one best practice that they select from across a variety of areas.
 The community’s chosen best practice(s) will be reviewed between the Commonwealth and the municipality to ensure that the best practice(s) chosen are unique to the municipality and reflect needed areas of improvement.

 How does a Community Compact work?
 What is the obligation of my community?

-No. A community may choose to enter into the Community Compact at any time.
+No. It is a rolling program that runs until available program funds are exhausted.
+A community may choose to enter into the Community Compact at any time.
 Each Compact agreement will run for two years.
 During the two year period of each compact, the Division of Local Services will periodically check in with the communities to monitor progress toward the implementation of the selected best practice(s).
-The application can be found here.
-You will need a passcode to fill out the Community Compact application.
-The passcode was included in a letter sent from the Lt.
-Governor to municipal CEO’s on August 15, 2019.
-If you do not have a passcode, please contact DLS by sending an email to Sean Cronin at email@example.com.

 Can communities have a joint Community Compact?

 Yes, regionalization of the Compact is an option.
-The Communities will individually fill out an application, choose the same best practice(s) and choose the regionalization option on the application.
+A lead community will choose the regionalization best practice, and fill out the application.